 The developed pile state predictor model is evaluated by the mean absolute error (MAE) and mean relative error (MRE) of a prediction $\hat{\bm{h}}'$ compared to the simulated ground truth heightmap $\bm{h}'$.
 MAE and MRE are calculated in terms of the volume difference of the enclosing surfaces.
 In detail, the MRE is computed as

 where the volume of each cell, indexed by $ij$, is calculated between the surface and the extended ground plane in the grid.
-MAE is the same calculation except for the volume normalization.
+The MAE is calculated the same way, excluding the volume normalization.
 The results are summarized in Table~\ref{tab:pile_state_model_accuracy}.
 The MAE of misplaced volume constitutes roughly 25\,\% of the bucket capacity but only 3\,\% of the volume under the local heightmap.
-The post-processing step reduces the MAE from 0.84 to 0.75\,m$^3$ , with insignificant overhead in inference time.
+The post-processing step (Sec.~\ref{ref:post-processing}) reduces the MAE from 0.84 to 0.75\,m$^3$ , with insignificant overhead in inference time.
 The improvement by the post-processing can also be seen from the distribution of the errors in Fig.~\ref{fig:vaemlp_error}.